1.1 The Story of Creative Commons

 From the start, Creative Commons licenses were intended to be used by creators all over the world.
 The CC founders were initially motivated by a piece of U.S. copyright legislation, but similarly restrictive copyright laws all over the world restricted how our shared culture and collective knowledge could be used, even while digital technologies and the internet have opened new ways for people to participate in culture and knowledge production.

 Watch this short video, A Shared Culture, to get a sense for the vision behind Creative Commons.

 Since Creative Commons was founded, much has changed in the way people share and how the internet operates.
 In many places around the world, the restrictions on using creative works have increased.
-Yet sharing and remix are the norm online.
+Yet sharing and remixing are the norm online.
 Think about your favorite video mashup or even the photos your friend posted on social media last week.
-Sometimes this type of sharing and remix happen in violation of copyright law, and sometimes they happen within social media networks that do not allow those works to be shared on other parts of the web.
+Sometimes this type of sharing and remixing happen in violation of copyright law, and sometimes they happen within social media networks that do not allow those works to be shared on other parts of the web.

 While other custom open copyright licenses have been developed in the past, we recommend using Creative Commons licenses because they are up to date, free-to-use, and have been broadly adopted by governments, institutions and individuals as the global standard for open copyright licenses.

 In the next section, you’ll learn more about what Creative Commons looks like today—the licenses, the organization, and the movement.